kiringodhwani/RustCheatSheet/README.md

 }
 ```

 NOTE: we have a lib.rs file in our src directory, which means we have a library crate.
 If we had a main.rs file instead, then we would have a binary crate. **We can’t directly test binary crates with integration tests.** This is why **it’s common to see a binary crate that’s a thin wrapper around a library crate.
-This way, you can test the library crate with integration tests. **
+This way, you can test the library crate with integration tests.**

+---

+# CLI Program